-Biology with Lab: one academic year or equivalent with laboratory experience.
-Advanced placement credits cannot be used to satisfy this requirement; upper level courses should be taken if granted advanced placement credits.
+General Biology: one academic year or equivalent.
+Advanced placement credits can be used to satisfy this requiremen.

-General Chemistry with Lab: one academic year or equivalent.
+Inorganic Chemistry: one academic year or equivalent.

-Organic Chemistry with Lab: one academic year.
+Organic Chemistry: one academic semester.
 Biochemistry / Molecular Biology / Genetics may be substituted for organic chemistry.
-If substituting for all of organic, must have one academic year of study (i.e., two semesters biochemistry or one semester biochemistry with one semester genetics).

-Mathematics: one semester of college level mathematics, calculus or statistics highly recommended.
+Mathematics: one semester of college level mathematics (trigonomerty or anyktic geometry), calculus or statistics highly recommended.